 Writers, of course, can write.
 But writing an author bio is often seen as an annoying chore at best—or a stressful exercise at worst.
-How do you summarize your whole life story, all your professional accomplishments, and your body of work in under two hundred words?
-Luckily, we have some useful tips for you on how to write a catchy author bio, whether it’s for a project pitch, the back cover of a published book, or your personal blog.
+How do you summarize your whole life story and professional accomplishments in under two hundred words?
+After all, you have a huge body of work, right?
+Luckily, we have some useful tips for you on how to write a catchy author bio.
+Whether it’s for a project pitch, a back cover, or your personal blog, we can help.

 If you’re not working to a hard maximum or minimum word count, 150–200 words is a good range.
 The trick is keeping it brief while still making it an engaging promotional pitch that will pop.
-If you are widely accomplished as a writer or as an academic, entrepreneur, or journalist, for example, you’ll want to get that across.
+Are you widely accomplished as a writer or as an academic, entrepreneur, or journalist?
+If so, you’ll want to get that across.
 Mention several works and achievements as well as the credentials you hold that make your expertise or life experiences relevant.

-At the same time, however, you can’t just list your degrees, the outlets that have interviewed you, your previous books, and so on.
+However, you can’t just list your degrees, the outlets that have interviewed you, your previous books, and so on.
 For one thing, overlisting your works and achievements will cause readers to skip your bio, defeating the whole point.
-For another, you may actually come across as overselling yourself and end up damaging your own credibility.
+And for another, you may actually come across as overselling yourself and end up damaging your own credibility.

 A good way to avoid this is to restrict yourself to just the accomplishments most relevant to the work in question.
 If your bio is for a book on how to start a small business, mention the national and regional small-business-owner groups you are part of, but not every single board or organization you have joined.
 If you are pitching a murder mystery, definitely mention that you once worked as a private investigator but maybe not the time you spent as a safety inspector for a power plant (unless that’s the story’s setting!).

 A good rule of thumb when it comes to how to write a good author bio is to bear in mind that you are selling the work first and yourself second.